Learning to Walk in the Dark (US: HarperOne, 2014; UK: Canterbury Press, 2014)

 An Altar in the World (US: HarperOne, 2009, HarperAudio, 2010; UK: Canterbury Press 2009)

-New York Times Bestseller, Silver Nautilus Award Winner, Rodda Book Award Winner
+New York Times bestseller, Library Journal starred review, Silver Nautilus Award winner, Rodda Book Award winner

 "With calm confidence and hard won humility, Barbara Brown Taylor continues to serve our recovery of a whole faith, a performed faith, a lifesaving and lifegiving faith.
 With a delightfully deft touch, she replaces a wide array of false dichotomies with true coherencies.
 The heart of her matter—and of ours—is finally a recovery of genuine prayer, the prayer of a heart awakened to God’s Presence—here, and now, and ever."

 Author of Short Trip to the Edge: Where Earth Meets Heaven—A Pilgrimage